Lums Pond State Park: History

-Lums Pond, the largest freshwater pond in Delaware, covering 189 acre in central New Castle County, was built in the early 19th century as an impoundment for the Chesapeake and Delaware Canal.
+Lums Pond is the largest freshwater pond in Delaware, covering 189 acre in central New Castle County.
+It was built in the early 19th century as an impoundment for the Chesapeake and Delaware Canal.
 The pond supplied water to fill the locks of the canal and water power for a local gristmill.
 The pond became a natural recreational draw for the residents of Delaware.
 Ownership was transferred to the state of Delaware in the mid-20th century.
 Lums Pond State Park was opened to the public in 1963.

-The Lum's Mill House was added to the National Register of Historic Places in 1973.
+Lum's Mill House was added to the National Register of Historic Places in 1973.
+In June 2013, a Go Ape tree-top adventure course was added to the park.

 Recreation

-Lums Pond is the center of recreation at Lums Pond State Park.
-Although swimming is not permitted in the pond, it is open to boating and fishing.
-Rowboats, sailboats, kayaks, canoes, and pedalos are available to rent.
+Lums Pond is open to boating and fishing, with rowboats, sailboats, kayaks, canoes, and pedalos available to rent.
 Lums Pond is a freshwater fishery with the common game fish being carp, pickerel, crappie, catfish, and largemouth bass and hybrid striped bass.
 The hybrid striped bass are stocked by the Fish and Wildlife Division of the Delaware Department of Natural Resources and Environmental Control.
 The other game fish are native species.

-Many visitors to Lums Pond State Park take advantage of the wide variety of camping opportunities that are available.
-There 62 campsites without electric connections, six sites with electricity, two yurts, and four sites with stabling facilities for horses.
-The campsites are open to RVs or tents.
-The yurts feature bunk beds and a futon, electricity, and a large outdoor deck with freshwater and a grill.
-The Whale Wallow Nature Center is open seasonally.